RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Irene O. Haas - Wunderlich Securities, Inc.

 Yeah.
-So, I'm looking at your Delaware Basin assets, that's always been a fantastic piece of real estate.
-And also noticing, there are some pretty good wells being drilled north of the border.
-And would you guys have any interest in New Mexico, understanding that the Federal permitting process is getting a little easier, just checking?
+So I'm looking at your Delaware Basin assets – that's always been a fantastic piece of real estate – and also noticing there are some pretty good wells being drilled north of the border.
+And would you guys have any interest in New Mexico, understanding that the federal permitting process is getting a little easier?
+Just checking.

 Steven Gray - RSP Permian, Inc.

 Yeah.
 Irene, this is Steve.
-We've had companies that operated in New Mexico for one year, and so I'm not allergic to operating in New Mexico by any means.
-And you're correct, just north of us, there's some excellent results.
-So, we haven't seen any compelling reasons to go over there and get that would fit us, but we don't rule it out.
+We've had companies that operated in New Mexico for 20 years, and so I'm not allergic to operating in New Mexico by any means.
+And you're correct, just north of us, there are some excellent results.
+So we haven't seen any compelling reasons to go over there yet that that would fit us, but we don't rule it out.

 Irene O. Haas - Wunderlich Securities, Inc.